Averting a U.S.-China Trade WarVIEW EVENT DETAILS

 Discussion begins at 8:30 a.m.

 U.S.-China relations, tense at the best of times, are today at a particularly critical juncture.
-Over the last month, the Trump administration has announced steel and aluminum tariffs, as well as the imposition of tariffs on approximately $50 billion worth of Chinese imports that have set the stage for a potential trade war between the world’s two largest economies.
+In recent months, the Trump administration has announced steel and aluminum tariffs, as well as the imposition of tariffs on as much as $150 billion worth of Chinese imports that have set the stage for a potential trade war between the world’s two largest economies.
 This economic confrontation is taking place at a time when Chinese President Xi Jinping has further consolidated his political power in Beijing and is looking to guide China into becoming the world’s largest economy.

 Will current trade tensions boil over to damage bilateral ties as well as the U.S., Chinese, and global economies?
 Or will both sides engage and find an accommodation?
 Will China reform and open its economy in a more market-oriented direction for its own objectives and to address U.S. concerns?
 To answer these pressing questions, the Asia Society Policy Institute (ASPI) is hosting a panel discussion on China’s economic trajectory and U.S.-China economic relations.